altherlex/webspider-soundtrack/README.md

 # webspider-soundtrack 🕷♫

-Nodejs webapp and webcrawler that reads http://download-soundtracks.com/dmca-policy/ and download in local the latest albuns uploaded.
+Nodejs webapp and webcrawler that reads http://download-soundtracks.com/dmca-policy/ and download in local the latest albums.

 https://webspider-soundtrack.herokuapp.com